 Watercolor Painting Techniques: A Useful Guide

 Welcome to our tutorial on watercolor painting techniques.
 Here we will cover all of the basics of watercolor painting, from choosing the right supplies to mastering common techniques.
 Artists, from beginner to advance can follow along to learn this painting technique.
-By the end of this guide, you will be well on your way to creating beautiful watercolor paintings of your own.
+Look for a kids art box featuring watercolor to help you.

 Watercolor painting is a beautiful and relaxing art form that anyone can enjoy.
 If you're new to watercolor painting, it can seem a bit daunting at first.
 But don't worry - with a little practice, you'll be painting like a pro in no time.
 Before we get started, you may want to watch a free tutorial from I Create Art.
 Click here to watch.

 Watercolor painting is a beautiful and rewarding hobby, but it does require some specialized supplies.
 Let look at go some of the essential supplies you will need in order to get started.
 First, you will need a set of watercolor paints.
 These can be found at most craft stores.
 Second, you will need a set of brushes specifically for watercolor painting.
 Again, these can be found at most craft stores.
 Finally, you will need a pad of watercolor paper.
 This is different because it is much more absorbent.

 With these supplies, you will be able to create beautiful watercolor paintings.
 Just remember to practice and have patience, and you will be able to create stunning works of art.
 Add palette paper and include a tool for cleaning up afterwards.
 Most watercolor art kits come with all the supplies you will need.